Graduate Teaching Assistant Workshop

 Graduate Education will contact the student and provide the link to the online application as well as information regarding the English Proficiency requirement.

-All students must attend the workshop in its entirety.
+All students must attend the workshop in its entirety (including the lunch hour).

 The dates for the upcoming GTA workshops are May 8, 2025, August 6, 2025, and January 7, 2026.